By Barb Johnson

 We were delighted to be able to talk with Gwin about writing her most recent novel, The Accidentals, her best writing advice, and what she looks for in a story.

-Your most recent novel, The Accidentals, came out in August, 2019.
-Could you start off by telling us a little bit about what inspired the story?
+Could you begin by telling us a little bit about what inspired the story in your most recent novel, The Accidentals?

 I generally see the kernel of a story in a flash of something that catches my eye, in one compelling image.
 The Accidentals unfolded in the shape of three.
 The first was a 1957 photograph of the first Sputnik dog, Laika, strapped into a capsule the size of a rural mailbox, looking relaxed and hopeful before being launched to her death in outer space.
 The second image came to me at the rear of Audubon Park Zoo in New Orleans, where there’s an enclosure in which the giraffes can walk about fairly freely.
 One day, while I was watching, they began using their long necks to hit each other.
 It looked like a giraffe form of dancing.
 Watching them do this natural, beautiful thing with their bodies, I imagined two young girls, sisters, peering through the slats of the fence, as I was doing at that moment, watching these giraffes perform their magical dance, while at home the girls’ mother, entrapped by a third pregnancy, lies in bed bleeding to death from a botched backwoods abortion.
 Both of these images reminded me of the plight of girls and women in the 1950s—pre-pill, pre-Roe v.
 Wade—and the entrapment and constriction so many girls and women experienced then.
 I wanted to write about how they created their own freedom within such tiny, limiting spaces; how brave and fierce and irrepressible they were.
 Then the third image arrived in the form of a painted bunting at my backyard feeder.
 An ‘accidental,’ my birder neighbor said of the painted bunting, blown off track from its normal migration path.
 I’d never heard that term used as noun, and the whole idea of being an accidental struck me as enormously generative.
 Aren’t we all accidentals in one way or other, blown off track in life’s great migration?
 In any case, the central story of the sisters, June and Grace McAlister, came to me through the images and blessings of animals.
 Animals crowd the pages of The Accidentals, sometimes even astonishing me by their sudden appearances as I wrote the book.